Teagum/chainsaddiction/README.md

 # ChainsAddiction

 ChainsAddiction is an easy to use tool for time series analysis with discrete-time Hidden Markov Models.
 It is written in `C` as a `numpy`-based Python extension module.

 ## Installation
 ### Prerequisites
-The installation of chainsaddiction requires to following tools to be installed on your system:
+The installation of ChainsAddiction requires to following tools to be installed on your system:
-- terminal emulator
-- git
 - Python >= 3.7
 - pip
 - C compiler

-## How to install
+### Install with pip
+You can install chainsaddiction from PyPi with:

+    pip install chainsaddiction

+Please note that ChainsAddiction is a CPython Extension module.
+You have to have set up a C compiler in order to install.
+Currently we provide wheel for macOS.
+So, if you are using this OS you do not need a compiler.

+### Install from source
-First, clone this repository by copying the following command in your terminal app.
+First, clone the source code by typing the following command in your terminal app.
-Replace `path/to/ca/` with the directory in which the chainsaddiction should be cloned.
+Replace `path/to/ca` with the directory in which ChainsAddiction should be cloned.

-    git clone https://gitlab.rrz.uni-hamburg.de/bal7668/chainsaddiction.git path/to/ca/
+    git clone https://github.com/teagum/chainsaddiction path/to/ca

-Second, change to root directory of your freshly clone chainsaddiction repo:
+Second, change to root directory of your freshly cloned code repository:

     cd path/to/ca

-Third, instruct Python to install chainsaddiction:
+Third, instruct Python to build ad install ChainsAddiction:

     pip install .